evoll/awg-easy/docs/content/examples/tutorials/routed.md

 title: Routed setup (No NAT)
 ---

-This guide shows how to run **wg-easy** with a routed setup, so packets are forwarded instead of NATed.
+This guide shows how to run **awg-easy** with a routed setup, so packets are forwarded instead of NATed.

 In a routed design, each WireGuard client keeps its own IPv4/IPv6 address.
 That means you can identify clients by their real addresses instead of seeing everything as the WireGuard server’s IP.